top of page

 April 2026: Property owners will receive official notices of their new property values.

-Appeal Period: Property owners have the opportunity to file appeals if they believe their new property value is incorrect April 21, 2026 – May 22, 2026.
+Formal Appeal Period: Property owners have the opportunity to file a formal appeal if they believe their new property value is incorrect June 1, 2026 – 9 am, July 13, 2026.

 How to Appeal Your Property Value

-Step 3: File an Appeal If you are not satisfied with the resolution, you may file a formal appeal.
-Forms will be available online and at the Tax Assessor’s office in June.
+Step 2: File a Formal Appeal: Forms will be available online and at the Tax Assessor’s office for a

 Common Reasons for Appeals